 How do I become an intern?

-Ellen Barton is the Internship Director, she can be reached at 720-975-0102 or by email.
-If interested in becoming an intern please contact her for an application or click to download here.
-Please indicate your area of interest!
+If interested in becoming an intern please contact Laura Stokes at email@example.com or 720-975-0101.
+You can click here to download the application.
 Following receipt of your application, we will talk with you, check references and determine which program may be the best fit for you.
 You will also interview with the director of the specific program you are interested in interning with.

 What are the intern program expectations?